flandrade/flandrade.github.io/_posts/2015-07-24-evaluation-interactive-image-segmentation.md

   algorithms.
 Then, in the aim of presenting reproducible results, we introduce a novel seed-based user input dataset that extends the well-known GrabCut dataset.
 Finally, we evaluate and contrast four state-of-the-art interactive segmentation algorithms.
+meta_description:
+  An objective and empirical evaluation of seed-based interactive segmentation algorithms
 categories: research
 tags: [segmentation, english, research, evaluation, publication]
 ---